VladLavysh/Tiny-URL/README.md

 Encodes a numeric ID to a base62 string.

 - `id`: The numeric ID to encode
+- Returns: A base62 encoded string

 ### `decodeShortUrl(shortCode: string): number`

 Decodes a base62 encoded short code back to its numeric ID.

 - `shortCode`: The base62 encoded string
+- Returns: The numeric ID

 ### `buildShortUrl(id: number, options: ShortUrlOptions): string`